nglthu/gridDocument/readMe.md

 ### Bussiness Logic

 #### How user can search for information:

 Every column has fully functioned for filtering and sorting the data, then users can search any information based on its filtering option.

-+Sorting by double click on every column you want to be sorted.
++ Sorting by double click on every column you want to be sorted.
-+Filtering by clicking "filter symbol":
++ Filtering by clicking "filter symbol":

 ![alt text](https://github.com/nglthu/gridDocument/blob/master/img/filter.png)